Automatically place works at eye height, or create a salon style hang using the grid feature to accurately position works anywhere on a wall.

 Interactive wall buttons for each artwork invite your audience to inquire, buy, like, vote and view additional media.

 Receive a 20% discount on a recurring subscription with two or more galleries

-This small intimate gallery is light and airy, with five generous walls separated by four floor-to-ceiling windows.
-It has a chocolate-tinted, low-sheen, stone floor and a simple wooden bench that impart scale with a minimum of fuss.
+The gallery has a chocolate tinted, low sheen, stone floor and a simple wooden bench that imparts scale with a minimum of fuss.

 This medium sized gallery has a clean modern décor with a white marble floor.
-It features two vertical windows at one end, a transom window at the other and a short set of stairs leading to a set of double doors.
 The walls are washed with a combination of spots and natural light from the three windows.

 A large rectangular gallery with a polished concrete floor and a huge skylight.
 The Atrium gallery has a nice mix of daylight and expansive, spot-lit walls.
 The featured doorway gives a point of reference to the space.

 This 19 metre long gallery allows for the luxury of distance from large works and is augmented by light flooding in from a set of French windows at one end and two large Victorian arched windows at the other.